TelegramMessenger/Telegram-iOS/Documentation/Guides/Installation & Setup.md

 <a name="crashreporting"></a>
 ### 3.6 Crash Reporting

-The following options only show some of possibilities to interact and fine-tune the crash reporting feature.
+The following options only show some of the possibilities to interact and fine-tune the crash reporting feature.
 For more please check the full documentation of the `BITCrashManager` class in our [documentation](#documentation).

 #### 3.6.1 Disable Crash Reporting
 The HockeySDK enables crash reporting **per default**.
 Crashes will be immediately sent to the server the next time the app is launched.